DeuxEx/LogAnalyzer/README.md

 All skills which are increasing are captured and displayed in a sorted list in one field of the GUI.

-Every 20th skill increase this sorted list is exported to an file called skillsoutfile.txt.

 --------------------------------------